 How every Chelsea player on loan is performing this season

-Several are are young, academy players in need of first-team football experience, while some are older and part of Chelsea's loan army, who never seem to find a permanent home, and instead bounc from club to club while still contracted to the Blues.
+Many of the players sent out on loan are young players who have come through the Cobham academy and are in need of first-team experience, while some are older and form part of the Blues' loan army.
+These players never seem to find a permanent home, and are instead sent out far and wide across the globe while still contracted to the Blues.

-It's a policy questioned by some, but after experiencing so much success on the pitch, and financially, it's a strategy that has so far worked for Chelsea.
+Chelsea often see players as a way of making money, so this loan policy has its critics, but after experiencing so much success on the pitch, and financially, in recent years, it's a strategy that has worked for Chelsea.

-This summer, the club sold over €150 million worth of talent, finally getting rid of some deadwood, while also unfortunately losing several young stars who couldn't see a future at the club.
+This summer, the club sold over €150 million worth of talent, finally getting rid of some squad players, while also losing several young stars who couldn't see a future at Chelsea.

-They have, however, once again loaned out many players, but which players are they?
+The Blues have, however, once again loaned out several players, but who are they?

 How many players do Chelsea have out on loan?

 Chelsea currently have a total of 23 players from their senior and U23 squad out on loan, with Kenedy and Thierno Ballo being recalled from their loan spells in January.

 Mason Burstow arrived as a new signing from Charlton before being loaned back there for the remainder of the season, while Ethan Wady and Bryan Fiabema headed out on loan mid-season.

 Faustino Anjorin - Huddersfield Town